Over 60 million webinars are expected to be hosted globally in 2026, and this article brings you 20+ verified insights that matter most.

 Webinar Engagement Statistics

-Marketers use webinars to engage audiences with their content and brand.
+Marketers utilize webinars to engage their audiences with relevant content and their brand.
 This helps them increase brand awareness, which makes it possible for the brands to reach high-potential clients.

-This section covers the statistics related to the engagement of the audience with the webinar.
+This section covers the statistics related to audience engagement with the webinar.

 47% Of Webinar Views Come Within Ten Days After The Actual Event Of The Webinar

-Keeping webinar content available even after the live events ensures reaching a larger audience and reduces the scheduling conflict.
+Keeping webinar content available even after the live events ensures reaching a larger audience and reduces scheduling conflicts.

 Businesses make past webinars available on demand, as they have high potential returns.